-Of course, nothing is guaranteed, but if you travel at the right time of the year, enjoy some clear skies and head far away from any light pollution, then you might be able to enjoy the Northern Lights in Ireland.
+There’s no need to venture deep into the cold, icy realms of the Arctic Circle when you can simply head up to the northern coastline of Ireland for a great chance to spot the lights.
+Of course, nothing is guaranteed, but if you travel at the right time of the year, enjoy some clear skies, and head far away from any light pollution, then you might be able to enjoy the Northern Lights in Ireland.

 What Causes the Northern Lights?

 The Northern Lights are a spectacular natural light show that you can see in certain areas within the Northern Hemisphere (there is an equivalent in the Southern Hemisphere too).
+The Aurora Borealis, as the lights are otherwise known in Latin, are magnificent displays of colorful lights and patterns that appear in the night sky.

-The Aurora Borealis, as the lights are otherwise known in Latin, are magnificent displays of colourful lights and patterns that appear in the night sky.
 The scientific causes of the lights, both north and south, are still not fully understood.
-The basic premise though, is that charged particles emitted by the sun, collide with particles in the earth’s atmosphere, releasing energy in the form of different colours of light.
+The basic premise though, is that charged particles emitted by the sun, collide with particles in the earth’s atmosphere, releasing energy in the form of different colors of light.

 The Best Time of Year to See the Northern Lights in Ireland

 The Northern Lights are best seen through winter, although the phenomenon does technically occur all through the year.
-In summer though, the days are much longer than in the winter, and the brighter light means you would have to be very lucky to see a display in the sky, because the odds are stacked against you.
+In summer, though, the days are much longer than in the winter, and the brighter light means you would have to be very lucky to see a display in the sky because the odds are stacked against you.

-With shorter days and less light all round, the winter months are the best time of year to try and spot the Northern Lights.
-Unfortunately though, even the best science out there can only narrow down when they will appear to a span of weeks or even months, so no matter how well you try to time it, there’s always going to be an element of luck involved.
+With shorter days and less light all around, the winter months are the best time of year to try and spot the Northern Lights.
+Unfortunately, even the best science out there can only narrow down when they will appear to a span of weeks or even months, so no matter how well you try to time it, there’s always going to be an element of luck involved.
 If you are set on spotting them, then just ensure you leave enough time for your trip to Ireland to allow you to wait it out.
 If you only have one or two days to go Northern Lights hunting in the countryside, then you are likely to end up disappointed – unless you get very lucky or are meticulous with your planning and preparation.

 Whereas in the Polar Regions and in countries closer to the Arctic Circle you have a very long Northern Lights season, in Ireland, the time span is much shorter.
 The best months to spot the light show are between November and February, and you’ll want to venture out late in the night when the skies are at their darkest.